Dan0sz/host-webfonts-locally/readme.txt

 = 4.5.9 | October 5th, 2021 =
 * Fix: content_url() should always be encoded, also if file already exists.
-* Enhancement: If stylesheet is already generated, stop execution to improve API execution.
+* Enhancement: If stylesheet is already generated, stop execution to decrease API request time.

 = 4.5.8 =
 * Fix: use array_merge() to prevent unsupported operand types error.